113ll3/Ibmclouddocscli/reference/softlayer/index.md

 # {{site.data.keyword.BluSoftlayer_notm}} infrastructure (bluemix sl) commands
 {: #softlayer_cli}

-The {{site.data.keyword.BluSoftlayer}} plugin has been merged into the {{site.data.keyword.Bluemix_notm}} CLI.
+The {{site.data.keyword.BluSoftlayer}} plug-in has been merged into the {{site.data.keyword.Bluemix_notm}} CLI.
 You no longer need to install the plug-in.

 Use {{site.data.keyword.BluSoftlayer_notm}} infrastructure commands in the {{site.data.keyword.Bluemix_notm}} command line interface (CLI) to configure and manage SoftLayer services.